peeto/afl.sql/README.md

 # afl.sql
 I've re-written too much code for footy tipping systems.
-Here is SQL for such purposes.
+Here is SQL for such purposes, use it to kick some goals.